Learning the Temperature Scales: Degrees Celsius or Fahrenheit?

 The Celsius scale is used in the vast majority of countries around the world.
-The creator of this scale was Anders Celsius, a Swiss scientist and astronomer.
+The creator of this scale was Anders Celsius, a Swedish scientist and astronomer.
 This scale was also known as the “centigrade scale” until 1948.
 This was because this scale divides the temperature into 100 degrees, 0º C being the freezing point of water, and 100º C being the point at which it boils.

 During winter we often see temperatures below 0, and the scale might show temperatures between -2 and -10 degrees Celsius.
 On the other hand, the temperatures increase in spring and summer, and thermometers show temperatures higher than 10 degrees Celsius.